The Voting Polls are located at the Community Center at

-The first day to vote an absentee ballot at the clerk’s office via curbside voting is:
+The first day to vote an absentee ballot at the clerk’s office by appointment is:

 No in-person absentee voting may occur on the day before the election.

 The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close on February 21, 2023 for Spring Primary (if required) or April 4, 2023.

 Official Election Results can be found by clicking on the following link: